Definition of Bathos

-Bathos is a literary term derived from a Greek word meaning “depth”.
-Bathos is when a writer or a poet falls into inconsequential and absurd metaphors, descriptions or ideas in an effort to be increasingly emotional or passionate.
+Bathos is a literary term derived from a Greek word meaning “depth.”
+Bathos is the act of a writer or a poet falling into inconsequential and absurd metaphors, descriptions, or ideas in an effort to be increasingly emotional or passionate.

-Some confuse with pathos.
+Some confuse bathos with “pathos.”
 The term was used by Alexander Pope to explain the blunders committed inadvertently by unskilled writers or poets.
-However, later on, the comic writers used it intentionally to create humorous effects.
-The most commonly used Bathos involves a sequence of items that descend from worthiness to silliness.
+However, later on, comic writers used it intentionally to create humorous effects.
+The most commonly used bathos involves a sequence of items that descend from worthiness to silliness.

 The Mary Tyler Moore Show had an episode that involved the death of the clown Chuckles, who was killed very brutally by a stampeding elephant.
 Everyone on the station keeps making jokes about it that Mary does not approve of.
 Later on, when she attends the funeral, she starts laughing hysterically while the rest of the people stare at her exasperated.

-Absurd styles of humor can use this method.
-Such is the television series Police Squad, which uses Bathos very often.
+Absurd styles of humor can use the bathos method.
+Such is the television series Police Squad!, which uses bathos very often.
 Excerpts from The Naked Gun show numerous points where a serious scenario is built up only to knock it down subsequently with Frank Drebin’s silly comments.
 For example:

 In Radcliff’s The Romance of the Forest, a character finds a human skeleton in the chest.
-In Northanger Abbey, Austen uses a mysterious chest in her story as a prop to build on and successfully satirize the extremes of the Gothic fiction of eighteenth century.
+In Northanger Abbey, Austen uses a mysterious chest in her story as a prop to build on, and to successfully satirize the extremes of the Gothic fiction of the 18th century.